3qnexx/nexxPLAY-android/readme.md

 ## Changelog

 #### v.
+3.2.20
+- fixed exceptions in onMediaError
+- preventing crash if swapToPos has index that is out of playlist's bounds
+- fixed startPosition bug
+- smaller UI fixes

+#### v.
+3.2.19
+- updated offline library

+#### v.
 3.2.18
 - fix for [bug in itemlist](https://github.com/nexxtv/nexxPLAY-android/issues/3)
 - possible fix for not displaying mid rolls in IMA mode